 The menu features food perfect for sharing and serving sizes that will help soak up the alcohol.
 I didn’t manage to snap a photo of the flatbread, but it was very good.
 Be sure to book if you are visiting for lunch or dinner as Harvest is popular and you will likely miss out if you don’t.

 We finished up our tour at Cupitt’s Estate, just 10 minutes from Milton in Ulladulla.
 We had heard the vineyard, with its picturesque setting, is a local favourite and it was evident on our Friday afternoon visit that this was the place to celebrate the end of the week.

 This family-owned winery established in 2007 also has a craft brewery, fromagerie and onsite accommodation!
 The estate has 3 hectares of vines with an emphasis on Sauvignon Blanc and Semillon and employs European style methods to create most of their wines.

 We were there for a wine and cheese tasting on the lawn that included a cheese board each, and four taster size pours of their wines.
 We were served two whites, a Riesling and a Viognier which was my favourite, and two reds, Rosies Rose, which was lovely and dry and Little Red, a blend of Pinot Noir, Barbera and Nebbiolo which was perfect for Friday afternoon drinking.

 Make sure you book in advance if you plan to pop in

-We had a fantastic day our with Wine Knot tours, and while you could do a similar itinerary alone, the local knowledge and a designated driver is well worth the investment.
+We had a fantastic day out with Wine Knot tours, and while you could do a similar itinerary alone, the local knowledge and a designated driver are well worth the investment.